MichaelCade/90DaysOfDevOps/Days/day16.md

 There are third party repositories that we can also add to our system, the ones we have access to out of the box are the Ubuntu default repositories.

-If for example we wanted to install vagrant on our Ubuntu VM we would not be able to right now and you can see this below on the first command issued.
+If for example, we wanted to install vagrant on our Ubuntu VM we would not be able to right now and you can see this below on the first command issued.
 We then add the key to trust the HashiCorp repository, then add the repository to our system.

 ![](Images/Day16_Linux6.png)